ceilfors/gq/README.md

   *Default: /tmp*

   Configures where gq should be putting gq files.
+By default `gq file` will go to `/tmp/gq`.
 This will go to `C:/tmp` in Windows.
+You can't change the file name generated.

 - gq.color

   *Default: true*
   Set true to print ANSI color to make /tmp/gq console friendly.
-You can install a plugin for your favourite text editor to render ASCI escape codes of course if you want to leave this value to true.
+If you prefer to view `gq file` from text editor, you can of course install a plugin for your favourite text editor to render ASCI escape codes.

 # Features